rust-lang/book/src/ch04-03-slices.md

 a string slice for the type of the `s` parameter</span>

 If we have a string slice, we can pass that directly.
-If we have a `String`, we can pass a slice of the entire `String`.
-We can also pass the reference of `String`, thanks to [Deref Coercions][deref-coercions]<!--ignore-->, a feature we will cover later in Chapter 15.
+If we have a `String`, we can pass a slice of the `String` or a reference to the `String`.
+This flexibility takes advantage of *deref coercions*, a feature we will cover in the [“Implicit Deref Coercions with Functions and Methods”][deref-coercions]<!--ignore--> section of Chapter 15.
 Defining a function to take a string slice instead of a reference to a `String` makes our API more general and useful without losing any functionality:

 <span class="filename">Filename: src/main.rs</span>